Sapient-Predictive-Analytics/Data-Driven_Catalyst/README.md

 ## Structure

-This binder has six distinct sections:
+This binder has eight distinct sections:

 1. The [**Roadmap**](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/blob/main/Roadmap.md) of this project - its parts and planned delivery dates
 2. Overview of the Open Source Data Science ([**OSDS**](https://github.com/Sapient-Predictive-Analytics/Data-Driven_Catalyst/blob/main/OSDS.md)) ecosystem and stack and how this can bring cutting edge machine learning, data visualization and artificial intelligence applications to everyone thanks to permissive licenses and easy, low-code modules.